lhsego/docs-csp2015/markdown/download_instructions.md

 Participants who would like to download the Tessera tools prior to the demo please follow these instructions.
-These tools will allow you to use and test Tessera in your local environment without Hadoop or a similar parallel processing backend.
+These tools will allow you to use and test Tessera on your own computer without Hadoop or a similar parallel processing backend.

 1. If you do not already have R version 3.0.2 or later, please download and